mrsarm/reqclient/README.md

   baseUrl: "http://localhost:8080/myapi" ,debugRequest:true
   ,oauth2: {
     auth: {
       user: 'client123'         // The username, also called "client_id"
       ,pass: 'thePass123'       // The password, also called "client_secret"
     }
   }
 });

-client.get("home-reports");   // First will try to login with OAuth2, then /home-reports client.get("messages");       // Will reuse the previous token obtained
+client.get("home-reports")      // First will try to login with OAuth2, then /home-reports .then(client.get("messages"));  // Will reuse the previous token obtained
 ```

 The code above will log this: